HyperSane/ARG/ARG-Guide.md

 ## Understanding the Story

-The AARPG is heavily inspired by Vedic philosophy, including concepts like Samsara (the cycle of life) and Moksha (liberation).
+The ARG is heavily inspired by Vedic philosophy, including concepts like Samsara (the cycle of life) and Moksha (liberation).
 The story is woven into the gameplay, with every element of the game reflecting these profound ideas.

 ### Story Elements
 - **Vedic Themes**: The game draws heavily from Vedic texts and philosophies.
 Understanding these themes can offer deeper insights into the game’s structure and progression.